12 genera

 Flowers: July-August

-Distribution: Occurring on both sides of the Cascades in Washington; British Columbia to Baja California, east to the Rocky Mountains and in scattered location in the Great Plains.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to Baja California, east to the Rocky Mountains and in scattered locations in the Great Plains.

 Habitat: Stream banks, lake margins, around springs and seeps, especially in thermal waters in otherwise desert regions.